|1||1 Uniswap||DEX||Ethereum Arbitrum Polygon +1 Optimism||31.8K||75.85K||$2.93B||$7.32B|

 Currently, besides listing the already covered monthly development goals of the project, the team has last stated its monthly objective for April 2022 on its official website and it is “Polygon goes carbon-neutral”.

-The developers’ main efforts at the moment are focused on integrating rollups, particularly like Polygon Zero zk-rollup or Polygon Nightfall zk-rollup with a focus on privacy.
-The team is also building more options to its Swiss Army Knife, such as Polygon Avail, a general-purpose scalable data availability layer, and paying a great deal of attention to developing its newly launched Supernets, for which a $100M fund was secured.
+The developers’ main efforts at the moment are focused on integrating rollups and building more options to its Swiss Army Knife, such as Polygon Avail, a general-purpose scalable data availability layer, and paying a great deal of attention to developing its newly launched Supernets, for which a $100M fund was secured.

 Winamp announces support for music NFTs with its latest update